 Magic Mushrooms For Pain Relief

-Encouraged and enthused by Hopkins’ unprecedented study in which almost 70% of participants found their magic mushroom experience to be one of the most spiritually significant and personally meaningful of their entire lives, research labs all over the globe are extending our knowledge of the true potential of psychedelics.
-In just the last few years, psychedelic-assisted psychotherapy has more than proven its efficacy as a treatment for a range of psychiatric disorders, from anxiety and depression to post-traumatic stress disorder and substance abuse disorders.
+Griffiths’ groundbreaking 2006 study, in which 70% of participants found magic mushrooms could create incredibly meaningful experiences for consumers, inspired research labs all over the globe to begin a new wave of research.
+In just the last few years, psychedelic-assisted psychotherapy has more than proven its efficacy as a treatment for anxiety, depression, post-traumatic stress and substance abuse.

 Magic Mushrooms for Pain Relief: The Evidence